brandenespinoza/brandenespinoza.github.io/_posts/2016-11-02-lets-not-call-it-addiction.md

 A master of the science of human action once said:

 > It is a fact that human reason is not infallible and that man very often errs in selecting and applying means.
-An action unsuited to the end sought… is rational, i.e., the outcome of a reasonable–although faulty–deliberation and an attempt–although an ineffectual attempt–to attain a definite goal.
+An action unsuited to the end sought… is rational, i.e., the outcome of a reasonable–although faulty–deliberation and an attempt–although an ineffectual attempt–to attain a definite goal.<sup>1</sup>

 A person who engages in risky, habit-forming behavior is acting rationally.
 They perceive uneasiness and are attempting to satisfy that uneasiness.
 That the behavior may not actually satisfy it is irrelevant.